y3owk1n/cpenv/README.md

 - **Interactive Project Selection:** Easily choose the project for which you want to copy environment files using a user-friendly interactive prompt or specify it directly through command-line options.

-- **Automatic Overwrite:** Use the --auto-yes option to automatically overwrite existing files without prompting for confirmation.

-- **Global Overwrite Option:** Opt for a global overwrite to replace all existing files in the current project with a single confirmation.

 - **Backup Env(s) To Vault:** Back up your project env files to vault and ignore `*.template` and `*.example`.

 ## Getting Started